 Temperature: Cooler (around 65ºF/18ºC).

-Soil: Bulbs can be planted in regular potting soil or in pebbles or clay.
+Soil: Bulbs can be planted in regular potting soil or pebbles or clay.
 The key is to keep the balance of moisture right: they should have constant moisture, but never be soaked.

-Fertilizer: During growing period, use weak liquid fertilizer weekly.
+Fertilizer: During the growing period, use weak liquid fertilizer weekly.
 Young plants shouldn't require fertilizer as they will draw all their nutrition from the bulb itself.

 Like other bulbs, Narcissus multiply by putting out new bulbs and forming a clump.
 However, as with other indoor bulbs, most people discard the plant after bloom or transplant it outside.
-Offsets aren't as vigorous as their parents and old bulbs will never bloom again indoors.
+Offsets aren't as vigorous as their parents, and old bulbs will never bloom again indoors.

 Usually not necessary, as the most common indoor Narcissus (Paperwhite) are sold in decorative pots or as planting kits that are designed to be discarded after the 3-week bloom is over.
-If you do want to save the bulbs, treat like other bulbs: after the bloom is over and the plant has died back, dig up the bulb, dry and clean it, and store in a paper bag or container in a cool, dark place until the next spring.
+If you do want to save the bulbs, treat like other bulbs: after the bloom is over and the plant has died back, dig up the bulb, dry and clean it, and store it in a paper bag or container in a cool, dark place until the next spring.

 The Paperwhite Narcissus are frequently sold as blooming kits.
 These are a great way to get started with bulbs.
 They don't require a chilling period and bloom readily with a pot of tall, fragrant flowers.
-The plants may need staking to remain upright as indoor plants frequently become top heavy in small containers and want to tip over.
+The plants may need staking to remain upright as indoor plants frequently become top-heavy in small containers and want to tip over.
 You can prop them up with bamboo stakes.